Glycogen storage disease type 1A

 - Genetics Home Reference (GHR) contains information on Glycogen storage disease type 1A.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The American Liver Foundation provides information about glycogen storage disease type 1.
 Click on the link to view this information.